alicecheng0810/About-Me/README.md

-# hello-world
+# About Me
-First Github Project
+Name：Haiyan（Alice） Cheng

-BS in Business Administration focuses on Accounting, MS in Industrial/Engineering Management.
+BS in Business Administration focus on Accounting, MS in Industrial/Engineering Management.

-2-year working experience in Operation Management including accounting function, data analysis, project management, process improvement.
+I have 2-year working experience in Operation Management including accounting function, data analysis, project management, process improvement.

-Passion about Supply Chain and Business Analysis
+Passionate about Supply Chain and Financial/Business Analysis

-Add a test sentence
-This is a production change
+Technical Skill and Certification:
+Tableau, R, SQL, Java, Python, Microsoft Office (advanced Excel, Access, Word), QuickBooks Six Sigma Green Belt Certified
+Software Product Management Certificate, issued by the University of Alberta on Coursera.
+Specialization Certificate earned on January 16, 2019

+Adaptable to change and inclined to continuously evolve for the better.
+Endowed with excellent interpersonal communication and analytical skills.